Construction site safety: Education and safety

 Construction workers need to be properly trained and educated on the task or job before working, which will assist in preventing injuries and deaths.
 There are many methods of training construction workers.
 One method is coaching construction site foremen to include safety in their daily verbal exchanges with workers to reduce work-related accidents.
 It is important that the workers use the same language to assure the best communication.
 In recent years, apart from traditional face to face safety knowledge sharing, mobile apps also make knowledge sharing possible.

 Another method is ensuring that all workers know how to properly use electronics, conveyors, skid-steer, trucks, aerial lifts, and other equipment on the construction site.
 Equipment on the job site must be properly maintained and inspected regularly before and after each shift.
 The equipment inspection system will help the operator make sure that a machine is mechanically sound and in safe operating conditions.
 An employee should be assigned to inspect equipment to insure proper safety.
 Equipment should have lights and reflectors if intended for night use.
 The glass in the cab of the equipment must be safety glass in some countries.
 The equipment must be used for its intended task at all times on the job site to insure workers' safety.

 Each construction site should have a construction site manager.
 This is an occupational health and safety specialist who designs and implements safety regulations to minimize injuries and accidents.
 He or she also is in charge of conducting daily safety audits and inspections to ensure compliance with government regulations.
 Most construction site managers have an entry level experience or higher degree.

 Before any excavation takes place, the contractor is responsible for notifying all applicable companies that excavation work is being performed.
 During excavation, the contractor is responsible for providing a safe work environment for employees and pedestrians.

 Access and egress are also important parts of excavation safety.
 Ramps used by equipment must be designed by a person qualified in structural design.
 No person is allowed to cross underneath or stand underneath any loading or digging equipment.
 Employees are to remain at a safe distance from all equipment while it is operational.
 Employees who have training and education in the above areas will benefit their co-workers and themselves on the construction site.

+Trenches require protective structures with in them when workers enter the excavation area.
+Structures include sloping of the trench walls, placing trench bowes to help prevent soil collapse.
+OSHA states that inspections of the trenches should occur before every work shift starts and after any event such as weather, heavy rain or any ground movement.
+Proper training needs to occur with all employees thatb may be working in and around trenching/excavation sites.